Supreme Court allows full enforcement of Trump travel ban

 Photos: ‘Trump Out, Refugees In’: Ban Sparks Protests at Airports Across the Nation

+Department of Homeland Security Press Secretary Tyler Q. Houlton praised the decision, saying department personnel could now implement the administration’s “common sense travel restrictions.”

+“We are pleased that the Supreme Court has agreed to allow us to fulfill this most vital mission performed by any sovereign nation,” Houlton said.

-Judges in the Ninth Circuit Court of Appeals will hear Hawaii's challenge to the latest travel restriction, and the Fourth Circuit will hear a challenge from International Refugee Assistance.
+Judges in the Ninth Circuit Court of Appeals will hear Hawaii's challenge to the latest travel restriction, and the Fourth Circuit will hear a challenge from the refugee group.
 The Supreme Court's order Monday does not limit the options of the lower courts in ruling on the travel ban's constitutionality or legality.